The Danger of Human Trafficking Is No Secret in Nepal. Why Is It Still So Common?

 The system is convenient for travelers—but not only for them.
 For years, the open border has enabled human traffickers to transport Nepalese women and girls to India with relative ease.
 Some of them have been recruited for domestic work in Indian homes, where conditions range from tolerable to highly exploitative.
 Many others have been forced into sex work or sent to third countries.
 Chanda and her colleagues from Maiti Nepal—the Nepali word maiti signifies one’s birth family—are here to prevent this from happening.

 Whenever they see a young woman or girl passing by, whether accompanied or unaccompanied, the staff of Maiti Nepal take her aside to ask her about her documents, travel plans and the nature of her journey—specifically, if it has been “organized” by someone else.
-Around 20 to 30 suspected victims of trafficking are stopped here on a daily basis for more detailed questioning by Maiti Nepal or representatives of other NGOs.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on the U.S.-China Rivalry in the Trump Era. ]
+Around 20 to 30 suspected victims of trafficking are stopped here on a daily basis for more detailed questioning by Maiti Nepal or representatives of other NGOs.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]

 A short bus ride into Nepal lies Bhairahawa, a small, dusty border town, where a larger office of Maiti Nepal is located.
 The office doubles as a kind of transit home, where victims of human trafficking are temporarily sheltered before being reunited with their families or transferred to shelters in the capital, Kathmandu.